Anime0t4ku/NFC-Card-Generator/readme.md

 # NFC Card Generator

 **nfc-card-generator.py** is a Python-based GUI application for generating **print-ready NFC card artwork** using predefined visual templates.
-It supports **games, movies, and TV shows**, allowing you to search for official or community artwork and generate consistent card images with minimal manual adjustment.
+It supports **games, movies, and TV shows**, allowing you to browse, preview, and combine artwork sources to create consistent NFC card images with minimal manual adjustment.

-The tool is designed around repeatability and ease of use, making it ideal for physical NFC card projects, retro collections, and media-based launch or display systems.
+The tool is designed around **repeatability, flexibility, and a keyboard-friendly workflow**, making it ideal for physical NFC card projects, retro collections, and media-based launch or display systems.

 ---